trek10inc/aws-lambda-debugger/README.md

 This project will help you with the first 2 questions.
 When you show it to a friend, you might get that 3rd one too :)

-*This is only for the AWS Node 6.10 runtime*
+*This is only for the AWS Node runtime.
+Node 4.3 is not supported.*

 ## Isn't this impossible?